millerk22/emc2-labs/EMC2-Labs-Fall/labPageRank.rst

     By the `Perron-Frobenius theorem <https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem>`_
     we are guaranteed that if a matrix's columns all sum up to 1 and all entries are non-negative, then there exists an eigenvalue of 1 and associated eigenvector.
-    This is why we can use the Power Method here.
+    This is why we can use the Power Method.

 Now consider the vector below whose column adds up to 1.